 His stories of ancient Rome came to him through the works of Plutarch, Seneca and their contemporaries in both the Roman empire and early medieval Italy.
 His comedies and tragedies exploring love and death in plays like The Taming of the Shrew, Romeo and Juliet, Much Ado About Nothing, and The Merchant of Venice were inspired and adapted directly from great Italian authors like Boccaccio, Ser Giovanni, Bandello and many others.
 It is profoundly true to say that without Italy there would be no Shakespeare.

 Inaugural production of The Merchant of Venice

-It is planned that the company will stage its inaugural production of The Merchant of Venice at the Goldoni Theatre in Venice during the 2018 autumn season after a run in the UK.
-Massimo Ongaro who is the director of the state funded Il Teatro Stabile del Veneto has invited us to perform at the Goldoni, the Verdi theatre in Padua and the Nuovo theatre in Verona.
+It is planned that the company will stage its inaugural production of The Merchant of Venice at the Goldoni Theatre in Venice after a run in the UK.
+Massimo Ongaro who is the director of the state funded Il Teatro Stabile del Veneto has invited us to perform at the Goldoni and the Verdi theatre in Padua.
 This new partnership is intended to attract both an Italian audience and international visitors in the Veneto region.

 The director, Bill Alexander, aims to create a production that examines the relationships between the themes of Love and Money, and Justice and Mercy, that echo through the play, and especially to focus on the complexity of Christian/Jewish personal relationships in a Capitalist world that blends the contemporary with the renaissance.